 Yes, you read that headline correctly.

 It’s strange and perhaps a bit uncomfortable, but it’s true.
-And let’s be clear: We’re not saying now is the right time to get back on a plane and start traveling again.
-We’re still in the midst of a pandemic, after all.
+And let’s be clear: We’re not saying right now is the best time to get back on a plane.
+While better days are ahead thanks to vaccinations, we’re still in the midst of a pandemic.

 But we’re not talking about booking and planning travel now for next week – or even next month.
-No, we mean planning to book future travel for next year – on flights as far out as August 2021.
+No, we mean planning to book future travel for the next year – on flights as far out as January 2022!

 With so much in flux, there’s no doubt it’s tough to make plans that far out.
 But if you can battle past the uncertainty, there are some undeniable advantages for planning and booking your future travels right now.
 Read on to see what we mean.